timzero/goldthinker/README.md

 3. `cd ..`
 4. `flask --app api run`

-Note: The first time you run the server it will download around 10G of model files from HF if you did do install step 5 above.
+Note: The first time you run the server it will download around 10G of model files from HF if you did not do install step 5 above.
 This can take a while.